 These messages are an opportunity to engage with students and target some of those metrics that Udemy is tracking.
 Thank them for taking the course.
 Offer your help and encouragement and encourage them to contact you with questions.
 Prompt them to leave a review and give you feedback.
 Encourage them to complete the course by reminding them of the benefits.
 You might even suggest they tell a friend if they like the course.

 6. Follow Up Messaging and Engaging Students

 Your approach can be pretty simple and organized.
-In your student list on Udemy you can direct message students.
+In your student list on Udemy, you can directly message students.
 You can make your messages to them personally.
-Wait to message them until a few weeks after they have enrolled (and have received your awesome welcome message).
-Monitor who you contact and when in a spreadsheet.
+Wait to message them until a few weeks after they have enrolled (and have received your awesome welcome message)—monitor who you contact and when in a spreadsheet.
 You might aim to sit down and do this once or twice a month in batches of students, depending on how many courses and students you have.

-So that’s it for 6 easy steps to put on your to-do list to market your online course.
-Sure each of these takes some thought and time, but these small steps will make a big difference on how to market an online course.
+So that’s it for 7 easy steps to put on your to-do list to help promote your course.
+These tasks take some thought and time, but they can make a big difference in marketing your online course.
 Before you dole out hundreds of free coupons or engage in massive email marketing, make sure you have these tactics in place.